 Art About Pain

-In 2014 I started concentrating on the theme of pain in my artwork, in particular my experience of living with Complex Regional Pain Syndrome (CRPS).
-How do you explain pain that it is so severe that it takes over your life, words seem inadequate but with art I can create a visual language to express my thoughts and emotions.
+In 2013 I started exploring the theme of pain in my artwork, in particular my experience of living with Complex Regional Pain Syndrome (CRPS).
+How do you explain pain that is so severe that it takes over your life?
+Words often seem inadequate but with art I can create a visual language to describe my pain and express my thoughts and emotions.
 My CRPS story can be found on my website www.crps247.com

 The Language of Pain